alanna-jc/AutoEncoder_Anomaly_Detector/README.md

 Each branch of this repo contains an implementation of a one-class anomoly detector using different autoencoder designs.
 Made and tested on Google Colab.

+**The 'main' branch of this repo contains the final report on the findings and slides of the project presentation.**

 ### Branch Directory
 * **Basic_AE_MSE:** Basic autoencoder with MSE loss
 * **Basic_AE_SSIM:** Basic autoencoder with SSIM loss